anzai3458/nexus-scripts/README.md

 - Entries with timestamps outside this window are ignored
 - Each entry is categorized as Success, Error, or Refresh
 - Success rate = (Success entries / Total entries) × 100%
+- Optimized for large log files with efficient pre-filtering and in-memory timestamp parsing

 ### 🕒 Process Hang Detection